+2. Strandbad Plotzensee

-Strandbad Plotzensee is another great option if you’re looking for a swimmable lake close to Berlin’s city centre.
+Strandbad Plotzensee is another great option if you’re looking for a swimming lake close to Berlin’s city centre with a beach vibe.

 It’s a 8km cycle (35 minutes) from Alexanderplatz.
 You can also easily get there by train.
 Simply take the U8 from Alexanderplatz to Osloer Strasse.
 Change to the M13 tram to get to Virchow-Klinikum and it’s a short 10 minute walk to Plotzensee lake.

 Plotzensee is much bigger than Weissensee, but it’s also usually more crowded and busy on a hot summer’s day.
 Besides swimming in this natural lake, you can also play table tennis, basketball or jump on the trampolines.

 If it’s too cold to swim, you can also enjoy a stroll or a bike ride in the surrounding parks.

 3. Grunewald Forest